gatblau/sentinel/docs/getting_started.md

 # check the content of the sentinel configuration
 less config.toml

-# NOTE that the configuration uses files instructs Sentinel to use the Logger publisher by default to create log files under the ./logs folder.
+# NOTE that the configuration file instructs Sentinel to use
+# the Logger publisher by default to create log files under the ./logs folder.

 # now you can run sentinel
 ./sentinel